malako/MMM-CoinGecko/README.md

 | `holdings` |  `{ 'bitcoin': 0.5, 'ethereum': 1, 'solana': 1.5 }` | Your coin holdings.<br /><br />**Required if you want to to use `displayHoldings` and `displayTotalHoldings`**. |

 ## Improvements?
-Feel free to add suggestions in [issues](https://github.com/malako/MMM-CoinGecko/issues).
+Feel free to add issues and suggestions in [issues](https://github.com/malako/MMM-CoinGecko/issues).

 You can find the change log [here](https://github.com/malako/MMM-CoinGecko/blob/master/CHANGELOG.md).